 Western Omelette!
 Breakfast, brunch, or supper, this baked omelette saves the day.
 Love omelette but hate the time it takes to make an individual omelette?
 Here is my go-to easy baked Western Omelette, that is going to blow your mind.
+Whip up an easy baked omelette for your dinner, breakfast or brunch.

 Fluffy eggs, ham, and peppers in every single bite, and oh no I didn’t forget about that sharp cheddar cheese!
 Serve this easy Western omelette up for dinner, breakfast or brunch.
 Check out these mason jar omelettes for on the go.

 I am always looking for new recipes to whip up to serve my family.
 I am the type of person that needs variety.
-Oven baked omelettes are a great way for me to really switch up dinner time.
+Oven-baked omelettes are a great way for me to really switch up dinner time.

 We love breakfast for supper, and I always reach for a savory aspect, since my husband is diabetic.
 We eat a lot of eggs, like my sausage and egg muffin tin omelettes.